Free Vet Care On Benefits: How to Get Help With Vet Bills In the UK

 Free and low-cost services at PDSA Pet Hospitals

-To qualify for PDSA free vet care, you must live within the postcode catchment area of a PDSA Pet Hospital and be receiving either
+To qualify for free vet care from the PDSA (People’s Dispensary for Sick Animals), you must live within the postcode catchment area of a PDSA Pet Hospital and be receiving either

 Housing benefit,